-1 Double-click the file MAG3_0P162_DICOM_setup.exe to start the InstallShield wizard.
+1 Double-click the Setup.exe file of the latest patch to start the InstallShield wizard.
 Wait while the installation file is extracted.
 This may take a few minutes.

 The first step in the Cache 2010.2 installation is loading the required Microsoft Visual C++ 2008 Redistributable Package ATL Security Update.
 The number of files that need to be installed depend on the operating system.